• Skip to primary navigation

 If you feel called to set up or develop a rewilding project in your local area (or for an ecosystem that you care deeply about) and want to know how go about that, this workshop is designed for you!
 If you are already involved with, or want to initiate, a rewilding project, please bring information and details with you, as there will be an opportunity to engage with that during the week.
 We also welcome any musical instruments, for evenings in the bothy.

 Alan Watson Featherstone is an inspirational public speaker, ecologist, nature photographer and writer based in the Findhorn Community in the northeast of Scotland.
 In 1986 he founded Trees for Life, and led the charity for the next 30 years as it became the leading organisation working to restore the Caledonian Forest in the Highlands.
-He has given presentations and workshops in more than 20 countries and is currently working on a book project about the Caledonian Forest in Glen Affric, and another about the endangered Araucaria (monkey puzzle tree) forests of Chile and Argentina.
+He has given presentations and workshops in more than 20 countries and his book about the restoration of the Caledonian Forest in Glen Affric, Rewilding Glen Affric, is being published by Pelagic Publishing in September 2026.
+He is also working on another book about the endangered Araucaria (monkey puzzle tree) forests of Chile and Argentina.

 Pupak Haghighi is the founder of Trees for Hope, a Scottish charity whose purpose is to rewild the Fertile Crescent and to restore the temperate rainforests in Moidart on the west coast of Scotland.
 She is also a visual artist and storyteller.
 Her current project in Iran, Soil & Soul Alchemy, involves transforming organic wastes into rich and fertile compost.
 She is Alan’s life partner.